nikodunk/blog/content/learnings.md

 ----------

-Superjuice – producthunt for sustainable products
+Superjuice – producthunt for sustainable products (platform)
 ---

 A “product hunt” for the videos of certified green companies.
 This initial version involved no scraping, but socially assembled list of brands and goods.
 This was based around a voting system for popularity.